lekoaf/JsForm/README.md

 * Gulp script to minify the source code and other fun stuff
 * Refactor my ugly source code
 * Add new features
-* Turn it in to an NPM package?
+* Turn it in to an NPM / Bower package?
 * Bug fixing
 * Typos